By Mathini Ilancheran, principal analyst, R&D, Beroe Inc.

 About The Author:

-Mathini Ilancheran is the principal analyst of R&D for Beroe Inc. She specializes in understanding market scenarios and industry dynamics across the globe in the outsourcing arena.
-Her analysis has enabled global fortune 500+ companies in their strategic decisions on service outsourcing contracts, category management and efficient sourcing.
+Mathini Ilancheran is the principal analyst of R&D for Beroe Inc. She specializes in understanding market scenarios across the globe in the outsourcing arena.
+Her analysis has enabled global fortune 500+ companies in their strategic decisions on supply base optimization, risk reduction, innovation and efficient sourcing.
 She has written for several publications related to R&D procurement opportunities.
-With her category knowledge, she has published 25+ articles in leading journals, co-authored with industry experts.
+With her category knowledge, she has published 35+ articles in leading journals, co-authored with industry experts.
 She has a master's in management from University College London (UCL) and has worked as a consultant in the U.K. You can contact her at firstname.lastname@example.org and connect with her on LinkedIn.